 While removal of Eastern Redcedars near orchard areas will help, control of cedar–apple rust will be best obtained by growing apple varieties that are less susceptible or by spraying with a preventative fungicide spray.
-I must stress that fungicide use will only be preventative not curative.
+I must stress that fungicide use will only be preventative, not curative.
 To work, it must be applied before infection takes place on the apple leaf or fruit.
 The fungicide must coat the leaf/fruit to prevent the rust spore from germinating once it lands on the susceptible host plant.
 Normally, making two applications each spring should do the job.
 One should apply when the trees have leafed out but before full bloom and then again at petal fall or shortly thereafter.

 This is commonly sold as Immunox under one manufacturer’s brand and is available online or at some local retail stores.
-It must be noted that there are other fungicides that work too but be advised that not all fungicides will work at preventing cedar-apple rust.
+It must be noted that other fungicides work too but be advised that not all fungicides will work at preventing cedar-apple rust.
 Also, not all fungicides that work on preventing cedar-apple rust are registered for use on apple trees.
 A good example is any fungicide containing the active ingredient chlorothalonil.
 It will work to prevent rust but is not registered for use on apple trees.
-It can be used on ornamental crabapples and hawthorns however.
+It can be used on ornamental crabapples and hawthorns, however.

-It is extremely important to read ALL the information on the label before using.
-I say this because otherwise you may come to false conclusions.
+It is extremely important to read ALL the information on the label before using it.
+I say this because otherwise, you may come to false conclusions.
 I will not list specific brands for example, but one brand of a certain fungicide packaged for the general public states “controls rust” on the front label.
 It also states “for fruit trees” on the front of the label.
 It even shows pictures of fruits on the front label.
-While both statements are true, this is only a brief summary of possible uses for this particular fungicide.
+While both statements are true, this is only a summary of possible uses for this particular fungicide.
 The very detailed directions on the back of the fungicide bottle explain that it is legal to apply for cedar-apple rust control on ornamental crabapples only.
-Under the “Fruits” section of these same directions, one will also read that this product is only listed for use on plums, peaches and cherries (Not Apples).
+Under the “Fruits” section of these same directions, one will also read that this product is only listed for use on plums, peaches, and cherries (Not Apples).
 IT IS ILLEGAL TO USE THIS PRODUCT ON APPLE TREES!

-Sorry for such detailed information on safety and legality of use.
-However, it is so very important to carefully read all the long list of information on the back pesticide label of any pesticide product before using so you choose the right product for using safely on apple trees or any other crop that you need pest control for.
+Sorry for such detailed information on the safety and legality of use.
+However, it is so very important to carefully read the long list of information on the back pesticide label of any pesticide product before using so you choose the right product for use safely on apple trees or any other crop that you need pest control for.
 Especially more so for any food crop.
 My intention is not to scare you into not using a chemical control for cedar-apple rust on apple trees but to use a chemical control safely and wisely.

 Should you wish to avoid spraying chemicals, some apple varieties are reported to be resistant to rust.
 It seems their degree of resistance will vary according to how heavy the rust pressure is in your growing area.
-Some of the varieties considered to be highly resistant are: Liberty, Zestar, McIntosh, Empire, Red Delicious, Macoun, Spartan, and Albemarle Pippen.
+Some of the varieties considered to be highly resistant are Liberty, Zestar, McIntosh, Empire, Red Delicious, Macoun, Spartan, and Albemarle Pippen.
 You may want to consider giving these varieties a try if you are in an area where wild Eastern Redcedars abound.